jackdewinter/pymarkdown/readme.md

     a given situation, as it has a clear set of rules to follow.
 - Accurate
   - The parser passes all GFM conformance tests and CommonMark conformance tests.
-In test scenarions that were not present in either set of test, the CommonMark 0.29.2 release was used to determine the correct parsing.
+In test scenarios that were not present in either set of tests, the CommonMark 0.29.2 release was used to determine the correct parsing.
 - Flexible
   - Each Markdown document is parsed into an internal token format.
 Most of the rules